glasnt/talks/2018_10_AllThingsOpen.podium/slides.md

 # Ruby
 ### ☞ &nbsp;`brew install ruby && irb`

 ???

 let's talk about Ruby

+As a note: all the examples are completely reproducable on a macbook, I've included the brew commands and repl invocation, or how to run the example script.
+The link at the bottom of every slide has all this, don't worry.

+So!

+Ruby
 ---
 .righthead[Ruby]
 <pre><code class="ruby">> not true && false</code></pre>